mdancho84/mdancho84.github.io/_drafts/the-data-science-career-path.md

 1. **Empower** **you** to work collaboratively with Python teams (even though your an R user)
 2. **Give** **you** the key ingredient to make R packages that connect to python package.
 [Here's an R+Python Package that I created](https://business-science.github.io/modeltime.gluonts/) called `modeltime.gluonts` that connects to the GluonTS Python package for forecasting.
 Pretty sweet!!

-Ok, now that you have the skills to become a Lead Data Scientist, we need to consider where you go _after_ you become a Lead Data Scientist...
+Ok, now that you have the skills to become a Senior / Lead Data Scientist, we need to consider where you go _after_ you become a Lead Data Scientist...

 # The Technical Path vs Strategic Path